destineevaldivia/EmoHelper/README.md

 # EmoHelper

-App Overview: EmoHelper is a unique guide to emotional awareness with the help of music.
+Overview: EmoHelper is a unique guide to emotional awareness with the help of music.
 Leveraging the Spotify Web API, the app curates tracks from the user's personal Spotify library that align with their emotional state.
 I employed valence data, a measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track and the user's emotional input to map the correlation.

 The app offers a cathartic experience with validating ‘emo-entries’, personalized statements, that look like handwrritten notes to self, acknowledging their emotional state, song choice, and the decision to embrace or let go.
 The entry is then securely stored in a databse.